Bow Wow Wow: Post-breakup

 Gorman worked with McLaren again, co-writing and producing the 1994 album Paris.
 The jazz-influenced album sold well throughout Europe, resulting in an album of Gorman's ambient dance mixes.
-The duo proceeded to collaborate on several high-profile TV commercials and two film scores.
-Gorman, himself, wrote and produced music for television spots for clients such as Coca-Cola, MCI, Nike, Inc., Pepsi and Renault.
+The duo collaborated on several high-profile TV commercials and two film scores.
+Gorman himself wrote and produced music for television spots for clients such as Coca-Cola, MCI, Nike, Inc., Pepsi, and Renault.
 In the summer of 1997, his remix of Mr. President's "I Give You My Heart" spent three weeks in the Top 10 of the UK Dance Chart.
 He joined the rave band Electric Skychurch in 2006.

-Known simply as "Annabella", Lwin remained with RCA Records and her first solo release was the 1985 single "Don't Dance With Strangers", produced by the System.
+Known simply as "Annabella", Lwin remained with RCA Records, and her first solo release was the 1985 single "Don't Dance With Strangers", produced by the System.
 She followed up with the album Fever in 1986.
 The title track, a cover of the Peggy Lee classic, was recorded with and produced by multi-instrumentalist Jim Lea of Slade.
 Another single from the album, "War Boys", produced by John Robie, spent six weeks on the US Billboard Hot Dance/Disco, chart, peaking at No. 28.
 "Don't Dance With Strangers" and "Fever" were included on The Best of Bow Wow Wow, released by BMI on 29 October 1996.

 She formed a new band, Naked Experience, and collaborated with seasoned musicians and songwriters such as Billy Steinberg and Ellen Shipley.
 In 1994, Sony Soho Square released two singles, "Car Sex" and "Do What You Do", billed as "Annabella Lwin".
 "Car Sex" made the Top 10 in the UK Dance Chart, while the remixed dance follow-up "Do What You Do" (1995), produced by Steve Lironi, spent one week at No. 61 in the UK Singles Chart.
 In 1999, Cleopatra Records released Virgin Voices: A Tribute To Madonna, Volume One.
 It contained a cover of "Like a Virgin" credited to "Annabella Lwin of Bow Wow Wow".